dyegoe/aws-dockerized-app-postgres/README.md

 It has some adjustments:

-- Source code: edit `nodejam/config.py` to use environment vars.
+- Source code: edit `nodejam/config.py` to use environment vars and postgres database.
 - Include a Dockerfile to test and build the image.

 ### Env vars